in conversation

 What excites you about patterned textiles?

 Recently designing textile pattern for a Marylebone bistro, oversized botanical motifs evoked a sense of being cradled in a safe jungle of nature's beauty.
-Images of nature hold powerful mnemonic and representative qualities.
-To our mental life and wellbeing they bring tactility, reassurance and delight.

 I feel pattern can be an intercession, a celebration, a prayer, and a voice.
 This idea grew from my childhood, surrounded by myriad patches of cloth, watching my mother create quilts.
 The patterns were like little books to me; each with its own story, history, colour and characters.
-Detail is exciting.
-Sketching from life is pivotal in my work.
-The detailed illustrations, created from real-life narratives, shape how I then communicate wider, universal questions and ideas.

 What makes a great pattern?